Vladimir-Hugec/ValuScope/README.md

 ## Dynamic Discount Rate Calculation

-One of the key features of ValuScope is the ability to calculate the discount rate (WACC) dynamically using current market data:
+One of the key features of ValuScope is the ability to calculate the discount rate (WACC) dynamically using current market data.
+This is now the default behavior, with static values used as fallbacks when necessary:

 - Uses current 10-year Treasury yield as the risk-free rate
 - Retrieves company beta from Yahoo Finance